carlo-colombo/CashSplitter/.ai/instructions.md

 Do not skip any step, and check with the user if you can proceed

+When creating support scripts for development, TDD is not necessary

-Read the README.md file present in the root of the project to understand what we are building
+Read the README.md file present in the root of the project to understand what we are building, when adding a new feature or a development step update it.

 Be concise, include a summary of the changes but avoid explanations of them